PMA, endometriosis... Major Mouvement and Marion

 Medium to heavy flow

-Finding meaning in your work
+Finding meaning in her work

-The menstrual pants project
+The menstrual panties project

 "I discovered menstrual panties on an American website.
 I bought them and thought, this is great!
 It radically changed my daily life.
 I thought it was an incredible innovation.
 Except that after a few washes, they were dead.
 Menstrual panties replace conventional sanitary protection and can be reused over several years.
 At least, that's what it said on the paper.
-This wasn't the case for the one I'd bought, and I thought they were nice menstrual panties, but they were a bit ugly.
-They were really panties that you put in the back of your drawer and just take out during your periods.
-And I needed to feel feminine at that moment and to feel good in my underwear."
+That wasn't the case for the one I'd bought, and I thought they were nice menstrual panties, but they were a bit ugly.
+They were really panties that you put in the back of your drawer and just take out during your period.
+And I needed to feel feminine at that time and to feel good in my underwear."

-Reinventing menstrual pants
+Reinventing menstrual panties

 So I designed them and then had them prototyped.
 My mother gave me a sewing machine for Christmas, but I've never used it.
 It's not my thing.
 To each his own.
 But I thought, what are the ideal panties?
 So I designed these little organic cotton panties with a lace triangle, which are now called Philomène on our website.

 Then, the idea was to produce locally, which are values I believe in.
-Local production, keeping the economy going in France and above all supporting French innovation were important to me.
+Local production, keeping the French economy going and above all supporting French innovation were important to me.
 But I had a second factor to take into account: I work a lot, so I needed something that was close enough to home for me to get there.
 And it just so happened that one of our workshops was in the area where I had a lot of customers at the time.
 And so it's funny because I used to go and see my customers for my old company and between 12 and 2pm, I'd go and see the workshop, I'd make a couple of moves.
 For the absorbent zone, I called on a friend whose sister was a researcher, and we went to test different materials.
 The aim was to find the most eco-responsible, healthiest, most breathable material to dry the waste.
 And so we chose oak fiber, which is a fiber derived from eucalyptus wood."

 Today, all Elia lingerie is certified Origine France Garantie, made from organic cotton.
-The quality of our menstrual panties means you can keep them for 5 to 7 years if you take good care of them (especially when it comes to washing).
+The quality of our menstrual panties means you can keep them for 5 to 7 years if you take care of them (especially when it comes to washing).

 Shorty Armande

-Abundant flow
+Heavy flow

 See our entire collection